x-board/x-board-protocol/docs/list-pins-capabilities.md

 ### The response ###

 However, the response is more involved.
-It will basically just list capabilities of the board, using `DF`, `EF` and `FF` as operators.
+It will basically just list capabilities of the board, using `FD`, `FE` and `FF` as operators.
 The mode, operation and pin parts of a call are treated mostly the same in this response, so I will refer all three together as the *command*.
 The data part of a call is treated rather differently.

 The idea is simple.
 During the command part, you just list the byte that would be used in a call to state that it's a capability of the board.
-Then you can use `EF` to "jump into" that byte and specify which parts of the byte sequence so far are supported, or just continue if the entire byte sequence is supported. `FF` can be used to terminate "go back up a level".
+Then you can use `FE` to "jump into" that byte and specify which parts of the byte sequence so far are supported, or just continue if the entire byte sequence is supported. `FF` can be used to terminate "go back up a level".
 The response is also terminated with an `FF`.